 OT & PT & ST, oh my!

 Pediatric Occupational Therapists focus on using play to optimize a child's abilities in a wide variety of daily tasks & activities.
-An OT's favorite word is
+An OT's favorite word is FUNCTION.

 Childhood spans the range from birth through adolescence.
 Just think about the variety of occupations you were engaged in during this period of time in your life!
 Consider how these occupations become increasingly complex during childhood and how they formed an important foundation for the roles you play as an adult today.